mgigirey/iBeaconSwiftOSX/README.md

 Initially based on [BeaconOSX](https://github.com/mttrb/BeaconOSX) written in Objective-C for Mavericks by Matthew Robinson.

-**Note**: Despite to the fact that many forums are saying that you cannot use Yosemite as an iBeacon, I can confirm that this is working.
+**Note**: Despite to the fact that many forums are saying that you cannot use Yosemite as an iBeacon, I can confirm that this solution is working.

 License
 ===